Oloruntobi-Olurombi/Dare.io-ProjectLabs/project3---MERN.md

-#WEB STACK IMPLEMENTATION IN AWS MERN STACK.
+#MERN STACK IMPLEMENTATION IN AWS EC2 instance and Ubuntu server.

 MERN is a technology stack that stands for MongoDB, Express, ReactJS and NodeJS.